Neuroprosthetics-Lab/brain-to-voice-2025/data/trained_models/README.md

-Save save brain-to-voice decoders in this folder.
+Save the brain-to-voice decoders in this folder.